 We learnt loads, from strange saints to peculiar phrases.
 Did you know that St Valentine is the patron saint of beekeepers?

 Overall, I highly recommend this tour if you’re looking to fill some time in Dublin – it’s a hilarious way to see the city and learn some genuinely interesting facts!
+The public transport in dublin is amazing and it made our short time in this city really special!
+It’s definitely worth visiting!

 How to book Viking Splash Tours?